|

 to the Internet and the Web address of the podcast.
 For example, I co-host

-The Genealogy Guys podcast each week with Drew Smith, and we record the program
+The Genealogy Guys podcast each week with Drew Smith, and we record the

-book and magazine reviews, interviews with some of the top genealogy experts,
+research strategies, book and magazine reviews, interviews with some of

-and even an occasional surprise.
+the top genealogy experts, and even an occasional surprise.

 When you arrive at the website, you have a couple of options.
-First, you can
+First, you

-simply play the whole file by:
+can simply play the whole file by:

 * clicking on the POD icon to the left of the episode,